 Master of Sacred Music (MSM)

 The Master of Sacred Music (MSM) program at Boston University is at the forefront of professional training in sacred music.
 Students are prepared for leadership roles in communities of faith and as performers, scholars, and teachers using the incomparable resources of the College of Fine Arts–School of Music and School of Theology.
-For example, Boston University houses the editorial office of Studia Liturgica (the journal of the international and ecumenical Societas Liturgica), the American Guild of Organists’s organ library, and one of the finest hymnological collections in North America.
+For example, Boston University houses the American Guild of Organists’s organ library and one of the finest hymnological collections in North America.

 The Master of Sacred Music degree is offered jointly through the School of Theology and the School of Music and administered by the School of Theology.
 Since the MSM is essentially professional training for employment as a church musician, the program is offered with two concentrations: organ and choral conducting.

 Applicants for the Master of Sacred Music must hold a BA or its equivalent and have a minimum cumulative grade point average of 3.0.
 In addition, applicants must have basic skills in music, including courses in theory, music history, and choral conducting or organ.
 The degree program may exceed two years (four semesters) if remedial work is required in any aspect of the program.
 The deadline to be considered for fall admission is January 1.
 Applicants should apply through the School of Theology, and applications will be shared with the School of Music faculty as part of the joint degree application process.

 An audition at the School of Music is expected for MSM applicants.
 The audition, with the appropriate applied music faculty in the School of Music, will determine the level of musical proficiency.
 Applicants must demonstrate talent and ability in performance, scholarship, or composition sufficient to promise superior accomplishment at the graduate level.
 In addition, candidates must demonstrate prior interest in sacred music and a desire to pursue such study at the graduate level.